w.secrets: Secret

 w.secrets.delete_scope(scope=scope_name)

+Creates or overwrites the ACL associated with the given principal (user or group) on the specified scope point.
 In general, a user or group will use the most powerful permission available to them, and permissions are ordered as follows:

-• MANAGE - Allowed to change ACLs, and read and write to this secret scope. * WRITE - Allowed to
+• MANAGE - Allowed to change ACLs, and read and write to this secret scope. * WRITE - Allowed

-read and write to this secret scope. * READ - Allowed to read this secret scope and list what secrets are available.
+to read and write to this secret scope. * READ - Allowed to read this secret scope and list what secrets are available.

 Note that in general, secret values can only be read from within a command on a cluster (for example, through a notebook).
 There is no API to read the actual secret value material outside of a cluster.
 However, the user’s permission will be applied based on who is executing the command, and they must have at least READ permission.